going-digital/Talkie/README.md

 Quick start
 -----------
-Download the .zip file from the link at the top of the page.
-Install the "talkie" directory in your Arduino / libraries directory.
+[Download the .zip file from the link at the top of the page or click here.](https://github.com/going-digital/Talkie/zipball/master) Install the "talkie" directory in your Arduino / libraries directory.
 Restart the Arduino software, and pick one of the examples from the Talkie section.
 Program it onto a 168 or 328 based Arduino (Uno, Duemilanove or Diecimila - not a Mega or Leonardo).
 Connect headphones or an audio amplifier to digital pin 3.

 Note that currently, Talkie only on 168 or 328 based Arduinos at 16MHz only.
 Other devices may be supported in future releases, as I acquire them.